 Be sure that your life insurance policy can be converted into a permanent policy if you wish.
 No one can see into the future.
 If your financial situation or your health changes, it would make sense to convert your policy to a permanent one.
 Chances are, that won’t happen but it’s a good idea to know you have that option.
 We never know when we could get a serious condition that could make future coverage difficult.

 You should consider certain riders carefully

 There are some life insurance riders that can be added to your policy but most people do not believe they are worth the extra price tag.
 That said, there are some policies that include these additional benefits for no extra cost.
 Remember that when you are first looking for life insurance and ask your agent what riders are included or extra.

-Should you be diagnosed with a terminal illness, this will allow you access to your death benefits while you are still alive so you can pay your medical expenses.
+Should you be diagnosed with a terminal illness, the accelerated death benefit will allow you access to your death benefits while you are still alive so you can pay your medical expenses.
 Some policies have this included by default while others may charge extra for it.
 Look into this when you are comparison shopping!

 Annual Renewable Term

 Annual renewable term is a policy that you renew each year but your premium will go up each year.